 Sharing the opportunity for education in Burkina Faso

 In October 2016, Sarama completed a social project distributing educational materials that would reach more than 5,000 children in Burkina Faso.
-A two-year public private partnership, Sarama joined efforts with Skye Gilligan who had established a charity focused on improving learning opportunities in Africa.
-Skye, a communications consultant to the mining industry, had packed a 20 ft sea container with educational and sporting equipment for distribution to poverty stricken communities in Africa.
+A two-year public private partnership, Sarama joined efforts with Gilligan Group who had established a charity focused on improving learning opportunities in Africa.
+Skye Gilligan of Gilligan Group, a communications consultant to the mining industry, had packed a 20ft sea container with educational and sporting equipment for distribution to poverty stricken communities in Africa.
 All she needed was a partner with a local presence and the capacity to undertake an effective distribution strategy.

 Aligning perfectly with Sarama’s focus on initiatives that support the advancement of women and children, as well as their recent construction of three new classrooms at Norkama Primary, Sarama invested significant time and resources in developing the most effective distribution strategy possible that would eventually reach 26 schools including 3,147 primary students, 1,914 senior students, and more than 100 senior students studying outside of Norkama Village.
 In addition, administration materials and equipment was also given to four CSPS Health Centres and various local Administration Centres.

-Sarama and Skye Gilligan would also like to recognise the investment and time of other corporate sponsors who made this project possible – Tony Berson of Airland Logistics, Sergio Teixeria of Cristal JBE Office Choice and Acacia Mining.
+Sarama and Skye Gilligan would also like to recognise the investment and time of other corporate sponsors who made this project possible – Tony Berson of Airland Logistics, and Sergio Teixeria of Cristal JBE Office Choice.

 Watch the handover ceremony video between the Principal of Norkarma Primary, Sarama Resources and Skye Gilligan.